MJ Lenderman: Early life and education

-Career
+2018–2021: Early collaborations, solo albums and joining Wednesday

 In 2018, Lenderman played the drums for fellow Asheville artist Indigo De Souza on her albums I Love My Mom and Any Shape You Take.
 Lenderman met Karly Hartzman, lead singer for the group Wednesday, and he joined the band for an EP called How Do You Let Love Into the Heart That Isn't Split Wide Open (2018).

 In July 2019, he released a self-titled album, his first solo album.
 At that time, he was working in an ice cream shop to support himself financially.

 Lenderman toured with Wednesday in early February 2020, until the COVID-19 pandemic ended the tour.
 During the pandemic, while collecting unemployment insurance, Lenderman wrote the songs that became the album Ghost of Your Guitar Solo, released in 2021.

+2022–2024: Boat Songs and Manning Fireworks

 His third album, Boat Songs, was released in 2022 on Dear Life Records.
 It was listed as one of the best albums of 2022 by Pitchfork, The A.V.
 Club, Rolling Stone, and The Ringer.
 After the success of the album, Lenderman signed a recording contract with Anti-.
 In 2023, he released the singles "Rudolph" and "Knockin.

 Lenderman contributed guitar and vocals to the album Tiger's Blood by Waxahatchee, released in March 2024, and was listed as featured guest artist on the album's lead single, "Right Back To It".
 In March 2024, Lenderman performed "Right Back To It" with Waxahatchee on The Late Show with Stephen Colbert.
 Lenderman's next album, Manning Fireworks, was released in September 2024.